CarlGroth/Carl-Bot/readme.md

 `$nmention` - The _name_ of $mention

 `$nauthor` - The _name_ of $author

+`$authorid` - The ID of the author

+`$userid` - The ID of the mentioned user if mentioned or the author if there aren't any mentions

+`$serverid` - The ID of the server

+`$randommember` - A random member's nickname

+`$randomonline` - A random online member's nickname (online in this case means not-offline i.e. away and busy count as online)

+`$randomoffline` - A random offline member's nickname

 `$1 $2 $3 etc` - Like $args but only the first, second, third word etc. `!foo bar baz` means $1=bar